marmat/nikon-gp1-diy/README.md

 * Housing for the parts, ideally fitting on camera's the hot shoe mount.
 * Supporting electronics for voltage regulation etc.

+**Note regarding the remote trigger:** usually they have only 3 pins wired (GND, Focus & Shutter).
+That means you have to take the connector apart, resolder the wires to GND, +5V and GPS Data and then glue the connector back together.
+In my case, I have done the following:

+1. Cut the plastic connector with an x-acto knife along the visible seam (from injection molding ?)
+2. Rewiring is straightforward, you can reuse the orignal cable because 3 wires are sufficient for our purpose.
+3. When putting the two halves back together I noticed a small gap.
+Therefore I've used a dremel tool to make a bit more room for the cable in the interior of the connector.
+4. Apply plastic glue to the connector's inside surface and use a vise to press the parts together.
+5. After the glue has dried, there's almost no visible indication of the disassembly, I hope the cable will be just as durable as the unmodified one.

 A rough list of required parts and first sketches of the casing can be found in [PARTLIST.md](PARTLIST.md).